 - 1 lb skirt steak, preferably grass-fed, cut into 1/4-inch pieces

-- 1/2 Tbsp grass-fed ghee or fat of choice
+- 1/2 Tbsp grass-fed ghee or other fat of choice

 - 2 Tbsp organic taco seasoning blend (no sugar or additives)